 Direct recirculation is allowed, provided the loop is thermostatically controlled, and a timer is used to turn the pump off during off peak periods.
 The pump must be sized for a minimum of 5 gpm at 25 ft of head plus building head.
-A 10°F difference between the loop thermostat setting and water heater temperature setting must be maintained.
+A 10°F difference between the loop thermostat setting and water heater temperature setting must be maintained farthest faucet.

-For recirculation without a dedicated return line, a thermal bypass (crossover) valve may be used at the farthest faucet.
 For this type of installation, it is strongly recommended to use a Rheem approved valve to ensure optimal performance and reliability.
 Refer to Recirculation Control With Thermal Bypass (Crossover) Valve for the full list.
-See the thermal bypass (crossover) valve instructions for installation details.
+See thermal bypass (crossover) valve instructions for installation details.